-With Eclipse installed, you next need to install two plugins: PyDev and EGit.
+With Eclipse installed, you may next need to install two plugins: PyDev and EGit.
 The Eclipse for Java EE has some of these installed.

 PyDev is a Python IDE for Eclipse, which may be used in Python, Jython, and IronPython development.
 EGit is a plugin that allows Eclipse to work with Git repositories.
 Both of these can be installed via the Eclipse Marketplace.

 Launch the Eclipse Marketplace via Eclipse’s Help menu:

 Search for PyDev in the Marketplace search box, and click Install in the proper search results: (the latest version is now 3.5)

 When asked to confirm the installation, click Install More to return to the search dialog:

 Search for EGit in the Marketplace search box, and click Install in the proper search results:

 Now, when asked to confirm the installation of both PyDev and EGit, click Confirm:

 You will be asked to accept the licensing for both plugins.
 Choose “I accept the terms of the license agreements” and click Finish:

 Eclipse will now go through the process of automatically installing the two plugins.
 When it finishes, you’ll be asked to confirm the certificate for PyDev.
 Click the checkbox and press OK: